russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Similarities between the books:

-In ‘The Myth of Normal’, Dr. Gabor Maté explores the profound links between trauma, illness, and societal norms.
-Maté illustrates how unresolved trauma, such as separation and abuse, can lead to physical illnesses like autoimmune disorders.
-He emphasizes that true healing requires addressing emotional health and building supportive social connections, rather than merely focusing on physical symptoms.
+Dr. Gabor Maté explores the deep connections between trauma, illness, and societal norms.
+He shows how unresolved trauma, such as separation and abuse, can lead to physical conditions like autoimmune disorders.
+He emphasizes that true healing requires addressing emotional health and building supportive social connections, rather than focusing only on physical symptoms.

 Similarities between the books:

-In ‘When the Body Says No, Dr. Gabor Maté delves into the profound connection between chronic stress and physical illness.
-Maté argues that emotional repression, particularly of negative feelings, significantly contributes to higher disease susceptibility.
+Another amazing read by Dr. Gabor Maté — 'When the Body Says No' delves into the profound connection between chronic stress and physical illness.
 Chronic stress, often unrecognized, is a major factor in the development of physical ailments, as the body communicates what the mind cannot.

 Maté critiques traditional therapeutic methods for neglecting the physical aspects of trauma.
 He advocates for therapies that allow the body to release pent-up energy from traumatic experiences, emphasizing a holistic approach to healing.